JPMCHONE1/Project2/README.md

 ###### Project2

+# When running this please run WH + ISO first
 # We decided to focus on the World Happiness Report (WHR) & collect data points that would be of interest to review.
 Typically this is aggregated by country.

 # The WHR was downloaded from https://worldhappiness.report/ed/2021/ as a CSV which we converted into a data frame.